 Now suppose you want to control how the current in your circuit changes (or not changes) over time.
 Now why would you?
 Well radio signals require very fast current changes.
 Robot motors cause current fluctuations in your circuit which you need to control.
 What do you do when batteries cannot supply current as fast as you circuit drains them?
 How do you prevent sudden current spikes that could fry your robot circuitry?
 The solution to this is capacitors.

 Capacitors are somewhat complex in theory, but most people can get by on the basics which I will explain here.
 Capacitors are like electron storage banks.
 If your circuit is running low, it will deliver electrons to your circuit.
 If your circuit is in excess (such as when your robot motors are turned off), it will store electrons.
 In our water analogy, think of this as a water tank with water always flowing in, but with drainage valves opening and closing.
 Since capacitors take time to charge, and time to discharge, they can also be used for timing circuits.
-Timing circuits can be used to generate signals such as
+Timing circuits can be used to generate signals such as PWM or be used to turn on/off motors in solar powered BEAM robots.

 Quick note, some capacitors are polarized, meaning current can only flow one direction through them.
 If a capacitor has a lead that is longer than the other, assume the longer lead must always connect to positive.